FiberJS/fiber-framework/README.md

 We want a way to build JavaScript Apps without magic and Bible sized documentation.

 We want to **use** and **understand** web technologies like HTML5, CSS3 and JavaScript.
-We don't want to work with a system that hides these from us and makes everything work with some complex hocus-pocus.

 We want to be in charge of design decisions regarding state encapsulation, rendering, performance.